Fort Worth Symphony Orchestra: History

 The orchestra gave its first public performance in 1912, and disbanded in 1917 during World War I. In 1925, Brooks Morris re-established the FWSO, and served as its first music director and conductor.
 Sixty-eight musicians performed at the first concert on December 11, 1925, before an audience of approximately 4,000 at the First Baptist Church auditorium.
 The Fort Worth Symphony Orchestra presented its earliest concerts in the Will Rogers Auditorium.
 The FWSO disbanded again in 1943 during World War II.
 In 1957, Morris again revived the orchestra, whose musicians initially performed without salary, and provided general organisational leadership.
 Interim conductors included Robert Hull, Rudolf Kruger, and Ralph R. Guenther.
 Starting in the 1968–1969 season FWSO concerts were held in the Fort Worth Convention Center Auditorium.
 Beginning with the 1998–1999 season, the symphony moved to its current home, the world-class Bass Performance Hall.
-The orchestra had offices and held rehearsals in Orchestra Hall starting in the early 70's until 2001 when they moved to their current home, the Maddox Muse Center, across the street from Bass Hall.
+The orchestra had offices and held rehearsals in Orchestra Hall starting in the early '70s until 2001 when they moved to their current home, the Maddox Muse Center, across the street from Bass Hall.

 John Giordano, then conductor of the Youth Orchestra of Greater Fort Worth and the Texas Christian University Symphony, became the FWSO's music director in 1972, holding the post until 2000, making him the longest-serving music director in the FWSO's history.
 Giordano was a charismatic leader and a very effective fundraiser.
-During his tenure, the Texas Little Symphony (latter renamed the Fort Worth Chamber Orchestra) was formed as a full-time chamber ensemble and served as a professional core for the FWSO.
+During his tenure, the Texas Little Symphony (later renamed the Fort Worth Chamber Orchestra) was formed as a full-time chamber ensemble and served as a professional core for the FWSO.
 This attracted world-class talent which began the orchestra's transition from a very good regional per-service part-time orchestra to a world-class full-time salaried ensemble.
-The Concerts In The Garden Summer Festival began in 1991, and takes place each June-July at the Fort Worth Botanic Garden.
+The Concerts In The Garden Summer Festival began in 1991, and takes place each June–July at the Fort Worth Botanic Garden.
 The FWSO also serves as the host Orchestra for the Van Cliburn International Piano Competition held every 4 years in Fort Worth, accompanying the finalists in the last stages of the competition.
 In 1998, the FWSO took up its current residence at the Nancy Lee and Perry R. Bass Performance Hall.
 Giordano now has the title of conductor emeritus of the FWSO.